dsh2dsh/zrepl/README.md

     soon as it'll be safe.
 It interrupts any operation, except replication steps.
 The daemon will wait for all replication steps completed and exit.

-  * Added a configuration of file permissions for control socket.
-Example:

-    ``` yaml
-    global:
-      control:
-        # sockpath: "/var/run/zrepl/control"
-        sockmode: 0o660             # write perm for group
-    ```

-    This configuration allows using of `zrepl status` for the group.

   * Redesigned `zrepl status`

   * `zfs send -w` is default now.
 Example how to change it back: